vanus-labs/docs/content/cloud-docs/sink/slack/setup.md

 ---

 ### Step 3: Slack Connection Settings
-1. In Vanus Cloud, paste the Webhook URL into the `URL` field.
+1. In Vanus Connect, paste the Webhook URL into the `URL` field.
 ![img_2.png](images/sink%20config.png)
 2. Click **Next** to continue.

 ---

-Learn more about Vanus and Vanus Cloud in our [documentation](https://docs.vanus.ai).
+Learn more about Vanus and Vanus Connect in our [documentation](https://docs.vanus.ai).